Photo copyright, Todd Attebury

 What to Expect, How to Prepare:

-The 17th-Century English Village is a re-creation of some of the homes, gardens, storehouses, animal pens, fields and fortifications that the English colonists had established in Plymouth by 1627.
+The 17th-Century English Village is a re-creation of some of the homes, gardens, storehouses, animal pens, fields and fortifications that the English colonists had established in Plymouth.
 You will find role players throughout these areas.
 You may also encounter modern Museum Guides on the site.

 Surrounding the town is a palisade, a high wooden fence like the one that was built in 1622 to protect the original village.
 Outside of the palisade are fields where you may encounter costumed staff farming or cutting hay.

 Dressed in reproduction period clothing and speaking in the dialect of their character’s home region, Museum staff members – “interpreters” – take on the roles of actual inhabitants of the Colony.
 Together, these roles depict the social life of a very human community, one that knew enlightenment and superstition, success and failure.
 As you speak with the inhabitants of Plymouth Colony, you will hear a variety of stories and opinions.
 This diversity reflects the complexity of the early colonial experience.